onecrayon/ShellActions-sugar/README.markdown

 * `<script>`: your script's filename.
 Scripts must be stored in your Sugar's root-level Scripts folder
 * selection elements: these all default to true.
 Set one to `false` to disable this action in that scenario.
 For instance, if you include `<empty-selection>false</empty-selection>` your action will be disabled unless there is at least one selection.
-* `<suppress-errors>`: if you set this as `false`, any errors that occur will open a dialog in Espresso.
-Only useful for debugging, typically.
 * `<input>`: what will be passed to STDIN.
 Accepts:
     * _selection_ (default)
     * _document_